Researching a soldier from the First World War

 Official histories tell the story of what Australian serving men and women did during the war.
 You can use the official histories to find out more about a particular battle.
 Often they will include a map or sketch of the area where the battle took place.

-The Official History of Australia in the War of 1914-1918 has been digitised.
-You can read these books online at http://www.awm.gov.au/histories/first_world_war/.
+The Official History of Australia in the War of 1914-1918 is available online.

 Newspapers can be great sources of information.
-Some Australian newspapers published during the war years have been digitised and can be viewed on the National Library of Australia’s Trove service at http://trove.nla.gov.au.
+Some Australian newspapers published during the war years have been digitised and can be viewed on the National Library of Australia’s Trove service.